aalzubidy/spotify-to-tidal/README.md

-# Spotify → Tidal Migration Skill
+# Spotify to Tidal Migration — AI Skill for Claude Code, Cursor & Cline

-Migrate your entire Spotify music library to Tidal using an AI coding assistant (Claude Code, Cline, Cursor, etc.).
-The AI handles everything — authenticating both services, matching tracks, importing, and generating reports.
-You just approve each step.
+Migrate your entire Spotify music library to Tidal using an AI coding assistant (Claude Code, Cursor, VS Code/Cline, OpenCode, Pi).
+The AI handles everything — authenticating both services, matching tracks by **ISRC**, importing, keeping your playlists in order, and generating reports for failed imports.

 **What gets migrated:** liked tracks, saved albums, followed artists, all playlists (tracks in Spotify order), and a special "Liked Songs" playlist on Tidal with your liked tracks in the exact order they appear on Spotify.

+## Why this vs. other Spotify → Tidal tools

+- **Runs locally & private** — unlike web services (TuneMyMusic, FreeYourMusic), nothing but your own machine and the official APIs see your library.
+- **ISRC-exact matching** — tracks are matched by exact ISRC against Tidal's catalog, not fuzzy title/artist guessing.
+- **Full library, in order** — playlists, liked songs (in original Spotify order), saved albums, and followed artists — not just playlists.

 ---